metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 * run Monty_Hall_Simulation:
   + do Monty_Hall_Game up to num_iterations

 I've outlined pseudocode for two functions which loosely correspond to the `mhgame()` and `mhsim()` functions in the `montyhall` package.
 In programming, it's often preferred to break a large problem into discrete smaller sub-problems, wherein each sub-problem solution can be more easily fine-tuned.
-This reductionist approach can make debugging and [unit testing](https://en.wikipedia.org/wiki/Unit_testing) *a lot* easier, especially for large and multifaceted projects.
-With these conceptual formulations of the problem and code tasks, let's look how I tackled these in the simnulation code below.
+This reductionist approach can make debugging and [unit testing](https://en.wikipedia.org/wiki/Unit_testing) *a lot* easier, especially as projects increase in complexity.
+With these conceptual formulations of the classic Monty Hall problem, let's next look at how I wrote the simulation code.

 # The simulation code